tmcclintock/Emulation/README.md

 Emulation
 =========
-This is a short and simple imlpementation of basic Gaussian-Process (aka kriging) code.
+This is a pure python imlpementation of basic Gaussian-Process (aka kriging) code.
 In the cosmology community it is known as an emulator, hence the name.

 Installation
 ------------
-To install simply write
+To install write
 ```
 python setup.py install
 ```